 - Overhead requires support structure

-More information is provided in this technical brief, Flashing Beacons, which summarizes information about flashing beacons relevant to Iowa.
+More information is provided in this technical brief, Flashing Beacons (PDF), which summarizes information about flashing beacons relevant to Iowa.

 Antonucci, Nicholas D., Kelly K. Hardy, Kevin L. Slack, Ronald Pfefer, Zikhron Yaacov, and Timothy R. Neuman.
 Volume 12: A Guide for Reducing Collisions at Signalized Intersections.NCHRP Report 500: Guidance for Implementation of the AASHTO Strategic Highway Safety Plan.
 Transportation Research Board, 2004.